awork-io/n8n-nodes-awork/README.md

 This repo contains the awork n8n nodes to automate workflows with [awork](awork.com) in [n8n](n8n.io).
 This is based on the starter node repository.

+To learn more about the awork API, check out our [Developer Docs](https://developers.awork.com/).

 ## Prerequisites

 You need the following installed on your development machine: